traefik/traefik-helm-chart/index.md

 ## Contributing

-If you want to contribute to this chart, please read the [Contributing Guide](./CONTRIBUTING.md).
+If you want to contribute to the [source code](https://github.com/traefik/traefik-helm-chart) of this chart, please read the [Contributing Guide](./CONTRIBUTING.md).